davetapley/pitchcam-rails/PITCHME.md

 1. Get an image
 1. ActionCable to server
-1. Find cars
+1. Load into OpenCV
 1. What happened?
-1. Results
+1. Who fell off?

 +++